-COMMENT A: Overall experience compared to expectations was favorable during the period ending June 30, 2017 (see page A-3).
-A larger than assumed rate of recognized investment income (i.e., on a funding value basis) resulted in a gain of about \$4 million.
-On a market value basis there was a \$9.1 million investment gain due to returns above the prior valuation's assumed 7.25% rate of return.
-The total net gain as a result of all financial and demographic experience was \$5.6 million.
+COMMENT A: Overall experience compared to expectations was favorable during the period ending June 30, 2018 (see page A-3), with gains on active member pay and experience, retired life mortality and a small investment gain.
+The total net gain as a result of all financial and demographic experience was \$2.8 million.

-COMMENT B: The Actuarial Value of Assets exceeded the Market Value of Assets by \$8.9 million as of June 30, 2017.
-Note that the ratio of assets computed under funding value relative to the market value of assets is 102.2% (\$418 million and \$409 million, respectively).
+COMMENT B: The Actuarial Value of Assets exceeded the Market Value of Assets by \$10.1 million as of June 30, 2018.
+Note that the ratio of assets computed under funding value relative to the market value of assets is 102.4% (\$427 million and \$417 million, respectively).